 Alana Klein was a Boulton Fellow at the Faculty before joining it as Assistant Professor in 2008.
 She teaches and researches in constitutional law, human rights law, international law and criminal law and is currently completing a doctorate Columbia Law School focussing on social and economic rights and health care governance.
 The position of marginalized groups and individuals in decentralized and privatized systems and the role of accountability requirements in governance and decision-making are primary preoccupations in her research.
 Prior to joining the Faculty, she was a senior policy analyst with the Canadian HIV/AIDS Legal Network, where she worked on HIV/AIDS and immigration, legal and other barriers to harm reduction programs for people who use illegal drugs, and law reform to promote the rights of women and girls in the context of HIV/AIDS in sub-Saharan Africa.
 She has taught at Columbia Law School and Columbia University and has interned with the International Refugee Program at the Lawyers Committee for Human Rights (now Human Rights First) and with the Palestinian Ministry of Economy and Trade.
 In 2002-2003, she was a law clerk to former Supreme Court of Canada justice Louise Arbour and she was appointed to the Ontario Human Rights Commission in 2006.

 His areas of interest in contemporary political theory include liberalism, multiculturalism, and nationalism, and questions involving the status and rights of intermediate groups including associations, indigenous peoples, linguistic minorities, and religious bodies.
 In the history of political thought, he studies mainly French, English, Scottish, and American theorists from the seventeenth through the early nineteenth century, including Montesquieu, Constant, Tocqueville, Hume, Smith, and the American founding.
 In jurisprudence and philosophy of law his interests include legal pluralism, constitutional theory, federalism, and choice of law.

 Professor Catherine Lu teaches in the areas of political theory and international relations, and has taught courses on international political theory; global justice; and problems of post-conflict justice and reconciliation.
 She is the author of Just and Unjust Interventions in World Politics: Public and Private (UK: Palgrave Macmillan, 2006), and has published articles and book chapters on themes such as cosmopolitanism as an ethical perspective, reparations after war, emotions and reconciliation after war, and the concept of political friendship in world politics.
 She was a faculty fellow at the Edmond J. Safra Foundation Center for Ethics at Harvard University (2004-5).
 Currently she is the Vice-Chair of the International Ethics Section of the International Studies Association (2008-10), and the North American Co-Convenor of the Standing Group in International Political Theory of the European Consortium for Political Research.
 She is working on a book manuscript on the idea of settling accounts in world politics following war, atrocity and oppression.

 Víctor Muñiz-Fraticelli – McGill Faculty of Law / Dept. of Political Science (web page)Víctor M. Muñiz-Fraticelli is Assistant Professor of Law and Political Science.
 He received a Juris Doctor from the University of Puerto Rico, where he also served on law review, and later clerked at the Supreme Court of Puerto Rico for the Hon.
 Antonio S. Negrón-García and the Hon.
 Federico Hernández-Denton.
 He earned a PhD in the Department of Political Science at the University of Chicago for a dissertation entitled "The Structure of Pluralism".
 His interests range across philosophy, politics, and law.
 Muñiz-Fraticelli is currently working on clarifying the idea of pluralism in meta-ethics, politics, and law, and developing a defense of the autonomy of associations and of the institutions necessary for that autonomy to flourish.
 He is also interested in the currents of contemporary liberal theory – with special emphasis on the work and influence of John Rawls – and on the theory of private law and its relationship to sovereignty and constitutionalism.

-Vrinda Narain was a Boulton Fellow at the Faculty of Law before becoming Assistant Professor in 2008.
+Vrinda Narain – McGill Faculty of Law / Centre for Research and Teaching on Women (web page)Vrinda Narain was a Boulton Fellow at the Faculty of Law before becoming Assistant Professor in 2008.
 She is a Research Associate in the Department of Afroasiatic Studies at the University of the Free State, South Africa.
 During the 2006-2007 academic year she was a Visiting Research Fellow at the Asian Institute at the Munk Centre for International Studies at the University of Toronto.
 As a lawyer, she has practiced in the areas of family law, laws relating to women, constitutional law, corporate law and administrative law.
 Her current research and teaching interests include constitutional law, feminist legal theory, social diversity and law, postcolonial studies and law and critical race theory.

 Shaheen Shariff – McGill Department of Integrated Studies, Faculty of Education (web page)Dr. Shariff is an Associate Professor in the Faculty of Education at McGill University, and international expert on cyber-bullying.
 Her research and teaching are grounded in the study of law as it impacts educational policy, pedagogy and practice.
 Specifically, her work addresses the emerging policy vacuum on parent and school responsibilities to supervise and intervene when children and teenagers engage in bullying at school and in cyber-space.
 Her work identifies limits on student free expression in school and cyber-space; privacy rights, cyber-safety, cyber-libel; and school supervision (in the physical school setting and on-line).
 She has developed guidelines for school administrators, teachers and parents regarding the extent of their legal responsibilities to address cyber-bullying in various contexts.
 Her work also focuses on human rights, constitutional and tort law as they inform institutional responsibilities to provide safe and productive school and work environments; censorship and diversity in schools.

 Dr. Shariff has served on an international advisory committee working with UNESCO and CIDA as part of a group of consultants working with the International Institute for Educational Planning to develop a toolkit for drafting Teacher Codes of Conduct at the global level.
 She was also recently a panelist with the(US) First Amendment Center’s online symposium which featured her scholarship on the legal implications for educational institutions in relation to policy issues around cyber-bullying.